giorgiozoppi/tsfile/README.md

 ## Current Code.

-We've just stated so for the moment is just an exercise in C++ 20 but we plan to work on it deeply in the next weeks.
+We've just started so for the moment is just an exercise in C++ 20 but we plan to work on it deeply in the next weeks.

 ### Code Coverage